Indyandie/learning-rust/easiest-rust/docs/07-control_flow.md

 ### Same arms

-A `match`'s arms must each return the same value type.
+The arms in a `match` must each return the same value type.

 ```rust
 let num = 10;